top of page

 …and I’m so happy you stopped by!

-If you’ve made your way here after exploring my website, one thing you might not have picked up on is that—beneath all the soul work and spiritual wisdom—I’m actually pretty silly.
+If you’ve made your way here after exploring my website, one thing you might not have picked up on is that—beneath all the soul work and spiritual wisdom—I’m actually pretty lighthearted.

 While in my professional life I love diving deep into healing and personal growth, the love notes you’ll find here are flavoured with stories from my personal world — the one where my mom swears I’m from another dimension, the moon makes us lune-y, humor turns up the heat, and grace cools it down.
-A world where leprechauns are definitely real, and the cats almost always get a seat at the table.
+A world where leprechauns are definitely real, the cats almost always get a seat at the table… and where I’ve found myself right back where it all began — growing up along the 45th parallel, quietly living in the middle of things in more ways than one.

 But hey, sometimes it’s the tiniest feet that leave the biggest footprints, right?